Grant-Lingard/todoauth/README.md

 ## Testing

 1. Add the testing gems in the Gemfile and run `bundle`.
 (There 2 areas where I added the gems).
+I added version numbers on some of the gems since class!
 2. Run `gaurd init` to get the Gaurdfile created.
-3. Edit `Guardfile` (in the same folder as the Gemfile), and remove the spring in it.
+3. Edit `Guardfile` (in the same folder as the Gemfile), and remove (comment out) the spring section.
+Also add spring: true to the minitest section.
+Also, comment out the lines under Rails 4 to get tests to autorun when saving files.
-4. Edit your `test/test_helper.rb` file to require the files and to not use fixtures.
+4. Edit your `test/test_helper.rb` file to require the gems we use, and to not use fixtures.
+Comment out the AuthenticationMacros part (line 30 and 31) until you create it later.
-5. Run `bin/rails g integration_test sites` to create an integration test to test your sites\_controller.
+5. Run `bin/rails g integration_test sites` to create an integration test to test your sites\_controller (welcome controller).
 6. Add your tests in `test/integration/site\_test.rb`.
+7. Now test one of your controllers and models.
+I tested reminders.
+You should probably test a model/controller you already created.
+(Like Tasks)
+8. Create your factories file in `test/factories`.
+You will need to have a user factory, and a reminder factory.
+Notice that the reminder is associated with a user.
+9. To be able to test logged in users, create a `test/support` folder, and add a `authentication_macros.rb` file.
+Uncomment the lines 29-30 in the test\_helper.rb to include it.
+Notice it uses the user factory, and login_user returns the created user.
+10. Edit your `/test/models/reminder_test.rb` file to make sure it validates the right fields, has the right relationships.
+11. Write a test to make sure only logged in users can visit the reminders page.
+(Example included)
+12. Write a test to make sure the new/create/show pages work.
+(Example included)
+13. Write a test to make sure deleting reminders work.
+(Example included)
+14. Write a test to make sure your index page works.
+(Example NOT included)
+15. Write a test to make sure your edit/update/show pages work.
+(Example NOT included)